-Veterinary Technician 120 Corrected The VTT 262 course description has been moved from under the Professional Sequence V to under the Externship sequence.
-Bachelor of Science in Health Effective with the October 23, 2024 start, the Bachelor of Science in Health Care Administration Care Administration 126-128 Updated program has minor changes related to qualifying credits for admission into the program.
+Veterinary Technician 120 Corrected The VTT 262 course description has been moved from under the Professional Sequence V to veterinary reennedari 120 concetted under the Externship sequence.
+Bachelor of Science in Health Effective with the October 23, 2024 start, the Bachelor of Science in Health Care Care Administration 126-128 Updated Administration program has minor changes related to qualifying credits for admission into the Care Administration program.
 See the following program pages for the updated course descriptions.
-Effective with the January 3, 2025 start, the RN to BSN program has been updated, increasing Bachelor of Science in Nursing 129 - 131 Updated the number of credits required for admission into the program while reducing the number of (RN to BSN) credits earned in the program, which also resulted in a reduction of semesters.
+Effective with the January 3, 2025 start, the RN to BSN program has been updated, increasing Bachelor of Science in Nursing 129 - 131 Updated the number of credits required for admission into the program while reducing the number of (RN to BSN) 129 - 151 Opuateu credits earned in the program, which also resulted in a reduction of semesters.
 The overall credits for the bachelor degree program has remained the same.
-Bachelor of Science in Radiologic 405 407 The Bachelor of Science in Radiologic Sciences program has minor changes for the admissions Sciences 135-137 Updated requirements to the program.
-See the following program page for the updated information.
-The Dashelar of Science in Dadialagic Sciences program has minor changes to the program Bachelor of Science in Radiologic 135-137 Updated The Bachelor of Science in Radiologic Sciences program has minor changes to the program course outline and course descriptions.
-See the following program pages for the updated Sciences 133-137 Opuateu information.
-The Bachelor of Science in Radiologic Sciences program has minor changes to the program Bachelor of Science in Radiologic 135 - 137 Updated course outline and course descriptions, and now includes two tracks.
-See the following program Sciences 100 10, oputteu pages for the updated information.
-The Bachelor of Science in Respiratory Therapy program has minor changes to the program Bachelor of Science in 138-140 Updated course outline and course descriptions, and now includes two tracks.
-See the following program Respiratory Therapy 150 140 oputted pages for the updated information.
-Bachelor of Science in Respiratory Therapy 138-140 Corrected The RES 450 course and EDU 450 course descriptions have been corrected.
-Deskeler of Colores in The Bachelor of Science in Respiratory Therapy program has minor changes to the program Bachelor of Science in 138-140 Updated course outline and course descriptions.
-See the following program pages for the updated Respiratory Therapy information.
+Bachelor of Science in The Bachelor of Science in Radiologic Sciences program has minor changes to the program 135 - 137 Updated course outline and course descriptions, and now includes two tracks.
+See the following Radiologic Sciences program pages for the updated information.
+Bachelor of Science in The Bachelor of Science in Respiratory Therapy program has minor changes to the program 138-140 Updated course outline and course descriptions, and now includes two tracks.
+See the following Respiratory Therapy program pages for the updated information.
+Bachelor of Science in 138-140 Corrected The RES 450 course and EDU 450 course descriptions have been corrected.
+Respiratory Therapy 138-140 confected The RES 450 course and EDO 450 course descriptions have been corrected.
 Master of Science in Organizational Leadership - The Master of Science in Organizational Leadership program (both specializations) have Health Care Administration 141 - 148 Updated minor changes to the course prerequisites.
 See the following program pages for the and Public Health updated course descriptions.
-Administration Specialization · · · 1
+Administration Specialization